Snuffy's Parents Get a Divorce: Development

-Producer/director Lisa Simon stated, regarding the difficulty the producers and writers had with crafting the episode, "We hope to get to it by the end of the season.
-It always takes us a while to figure out how to do an issue appropriately, from a child's point of view."
-Puppeteer Jerry Nelson, who was one of the original performers of Snuffy, noted, "Now we delve into things like divorce that are likely to affect small children very heavily.
-We didn't touch those things before."

 Instead of using the human characters in the show's cast, the writers and producers decided to use Muppets to present their narrative about the effects of divorce on young children.
-They chose to use the family of Mr. Snuffleupagus ("Snuffy"), a large Muppet that had been on the show since 1971.
-Long-time cast member Bob McGrath stated, "They knew they couldn't do it with either of our married couples—Gordon and Susan or Maria and Luis—so they tried it with Snuffleupagus, writing a show about his parents getting divorced."
-According to Simon, "With puppets, it's slightly less frightening...
+They chose to feature the family of Mr. Snuffleupagus ("Snuffy"), a large Muppet who had been on the show since 1971.
+Long-time cast member Bob McGrath stated, "They knew they couldn't do it with either of our married couples—Gordon and Susan or Maria and Luis—so they tried it with Snuffleupagus, writing a show about his parents getting divorced".
+According to producer/director Lisa Simon, "With puppets, it's slightly less frightening...
 The kids have somebody to identify with.
-They see the puppet characters have feelings and work through a difficult issue many of them will have to face."
+They see the puppet characters have feelings and work through a difficult issue many of them will have to face".
+Simon stated, regarding the difficulty the producers and writers had in crafting the episode, "We hope to get to it by the end of the season.
+It always takes us a while to figure out how to do an issue appropriately, from a child's point of view".
+Puppeteer Jerry Nelson, who was one of the original performers of Snuffy, noted, "Now we delve into things like divorce that are likely to affect small children very heavily.
+We didn't touch those things before".

 Staff writer Norman Stiles, who also wrote the episode in which Mr. Hooper's death was explained, was assigned to compose the script.
 The episode was reviewed by CTW's advisory board, content experts, and developmental psychologists.
-The episode featured Gordon explaining the concept of divorce, Snuffy being assured that his parents still loved him, and the characters talking and singing "about how Snuffy will have good homes, and so on and so on."
+The episode featured Gordon explaining the concept of divorce, Snuffy being assured that his parents still loved him, and the characters talking and singing "about how Snuffy will have good homes, and so on and so on".